AdaptRetail/print-template/README.md

 1. Prepare files to [Adapt Retail](https://adaptretail.com) by running `npm run prod` in your terminal.
 1. Drag `dist/ad.js` and `dist/ad.css` to the `dropzone (Drop files or click to upload)` in Adapt
 1. **And you are done!**

+<a name="license"></a>
+## License

+This template heavely dependent on [GSAP animation framework](https://greensock.com/gsap), and they are subject to [their own license](http://greensock.com/standard-license).
+Read their license to make sure you are on the safe side on how you use this template.

+The code provided in this template is available for usage by all clients of [Adapt Retail](https://adaptretail.com).